Skip to main content

 • There are different ways to treat hair loss, including medications and surgery.
 Minoxidil foam and minoxidil topical solution are commonly recommended medications for hair loss.

 • Minoxidil also comes as an oral tablet, which is FDA approved to treat high blood pressure.
-But it’s sometimes prescribed off-label at low doses for the treatment of hair loss.
+But it’s sometimes prescribed off label at low doses for the treatment of hair loss.

-Access savings on related medications
+Save on related medications

 One medication, minoxidil, is a go-to treatment for many people searching for a convenient hair-loss remedy.
 Topical forms of minoxidil that are applied to the scalp are especially popular.
-An oral form of minoxidil is also available, and these tablets are being used frequently by people looking to start a new chapter on their hair loss journey.
+An oral form of minoxidil is also available, and these tablets are occasionally used by people looking to start a new chapter on their hair loss journey.

 How does minoxidil work?